When and where is the

 sporting event, then the Fair will be less forgiving.

 Absolutely!
 If you contact me either I or someone else from

 the Region 5 Staff will be more than happy to drive out to speak to

 students, teachers, and any parents about the Science Fair and

 science fair projects.
-Please contact me to schedule a time!
+Please contact the Director to schedule a time!